alokbharti/DailyNews-Kotlin/README.md

 ## About

 This is an android app which display the latest news article provided by <a href="https://newsapi.org">NewsApi</a>.
-It has similar design to Tinder.
-It has following features:
+It has similar design to Tinder and has following features:
   - Swipe right the cards to bookmark/like it
   - Swipe left to ignore and go to the next one
   - Tap the cards to read more about the article